andysaktia/learnPhp/Array/grouping_array.md

-## Group array
+## Grouping array
-make new array with grouping based on category key, use this fuction:
+Make new array with grouping based on category key, use this fuction:

 ```php
 function group_by($key, $data) {